How to Clean Window Tracks and Sliding Door Tracks

 Step 3: Spray vinegar lightly into the track

+Plain white vinegar, no dilution.
+Mist the track — don’t soak it.
+Let it dwell two minutes.
+Here’s the science: vinegar (acetic acid, pH 2.4) dissolves limescale (calcium carbonate from rain runoff) and salt residue in coastal homes, and breaks the bond between bonded dust and the powder-coated aluminium.
 Don’t use bleach.
 This is the Aussie gotcha.
 Bleach (sodium hypochlorite) attacks powder-coated aluminium — coastal homes (Bondi, Manly, Cottesloe, Surfers, Glenelg) have powder coat already weakened by salt, and bleach pits the surface within 48 hours.
-The pits collect more dirt and the track is worse than before.
-Vinegar is fine.
-Bleach is forbidden.
+The pits then collect more dirt and the track is permanently worse than before.
+Vinegar fine.
+Bleach forbidden.

 Step 4: The cotton bud trick

-This is the entire method.
-Wrap your cotton bud against the corner of the track — where the vertical wall meets the horizontal floor of the track — and drag it along the corner for the full length of the track.
+This is the entire method, honestly.
+Wrap your cotton bud against the corner of the track — where the vertical wall meets the horizontal floor — and drag it along the corner for the full length of the track.
 The cotton bud picks up everything the vacuum couldn’t grab and the vinegar loosened.
+You’ll go through 8-10 cotton buds per window.
+They come out filthy.
+Each fresh bud lifts another layer until the bud comes out clean — then you’re done with that corner.
+Cotton conforms to the angle in a way no plastic or foam tool does, which is why all the gadget alternatives are inferior.

 Step 5: Toothbrush the screw recesses and the drainage holes